ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

 Let's start off by giving some basic DNS-layer Security to our devices.

-1. Connect to the sdwan-ghi-ad-podX machine by logging in to Guacamole (10.2.1.20X:8080/guacamole, where X is your POD number) with the credentials given below and click on the PODX-AD option.
+1. Connect to the sdwan-ghi-ad-podX machine by logging in to Guacamole (10.2.1.20X:8080/guacamole if connected to the GHI DC and 10.1.8.20X:8080/guacamole if connected to the SJC DC, where X is your POD number) with the credentials given below and click on the PODX-AD option.

-    Alternatively, you can RDP to 10.2.1.18X (where X is your POD number) from the Jumphost.
+    Alternatively, you can RDP to 10.2.1.18X if connected to the GHI DC and 10.1.8.18X if connected to the SJC DC (where X is your POD number) from the Jumphost.
 RDP to the AD PC will only work from the Jumphost

     | Connection Method | Username | Password |
     | --- | ---- | ---- |